mariadb-corporation/mariadb-connector-nodejs/README.md

 #### Result-set array

-For result-set, an array representing the data of each rows.
-Data results format can differ according to options nestTables and rowsAsArray. default return an array containing a json object of each row, with an additional property "meta" containing metadata information.
+For result-set, the result is an array of rows, with an additional property "meta" containing metadata information.

+Row default format is JSON, but 2 other formats are possible with options nestTables and rowsAsArray.

 Examples :
 ```javascript